4meta5/notes/Blockchain/cypherpunk.md

 # Cypherpunk Reading List

-> add links once I'm not on this plane
+> add notes from the book I'm working on -- I have a chapter on this

 * Chaum 1983, 1990
 * Finney 1993